kaist-avelab/K-Radar_V1/readme.md

 [2022-12-01] The `K-Radar` dataset is being uploaded to Google Drive.
 It will take time to upload our entire dataset.

+[2022-12-06] We are checking and fixing the NAS server after realizing it has been down.

 ## Preparing the Dataset

 * Via our server